 Harbinger Co-Editor-in-Chiefs, Tori Malek and Hector Rodriguez, gave a short presentation and played a video montage touching on Gibson’s wrongful conviction and how Gibson fell victim to the torture of Jon Burge, a former Chicago Police Department (CPD) detective.
-Burge was notorious for leading a group of other corrupt officers who used torture to force false confessions from individuals in custody.
+Burge and his network of officers, referred to as the “midnight crew” were notorious for using torture to force false confessions from black suspects in custody.

-Harbinger advisor, Maham Khan, interviewed Gibson and asked varying questions such as: What does Resilience look like?
+Journalism Assistant Professor Maham Khan, interviewed Gibson and asked varying questions such as: What does resilience look like?
 What did you do to mentally and emotionally survive during that time?
 Is the world just?
-How do you see the world?

 After being sentenced to life in prison for a crime he didn’t commit, Gibson explained he spent his time connecting with God and reading.
 He read anything he could get his hands on to better understand the law and U.S. Constitution to fight for his freedom.